bradleyd/wameku_plugin/README.md

 ## Usage

-Include `Wameku::Plugin::Common` to any of your plguins.
+Include `WamekuPlugin::Common` to any of your plguins.
 This provides boilerplate methods that the `wameku_client_daemon` calls.

 ```ruby
 require "sys/cpu"